-- Emphasis on Performance-Based Variable Compensation.
-The Compensation and Benefits Committee (Committee) continues to award the majority of Total Direct Compensation (as defined below) to the Named Executive Officers in the form of performance-based variable compensation.
+Emphasis on Performance-Based Variable Compensation.
+The Compensation and Benefits Committee (Committee) continues to award the majority of Total Direct Compensation (as defined below) to the Named Executive Officers in the form of performance-based variable

+- compensation.
 The Company targets salaries below the median of our Peer Group (as defined below).
-The Company's discretionary bonus program is linked to both Company and individual performance and, in fact, the Company reduced bonuses, on average 20%, for 2009 based on weak economic conditions and an uncertain business outlook. - Compensation Tied to Long-Term Performance.
+The Company links the discretionary bonus program to both individual and Company performance. - Compensation Tied to Long-Term Performance.
 A significant portion of our long-term incentives are in the form of stock options and performance-based stock units.
 Stock options have no value to the executive unless the stock price appreciates above the exercise price.
 Performance-based stock units are subject to risk of forfeiture if predetermined, multi-year objectives are not achieved. - Independent Consultant and Peer Group Analysis.
 The Committee utilizes the services of an independent compensation consultant who analyzes our Peer Group (as defined below) for compensation comparison purposes.
 The consultant assists the Committee in its deliberations and provides input at every meeting of the Committee. - No Repricing or Back-dating of Options.
 Our stock incentive plan prohibits repricing of outstanding stock options without the approval of shareholders, and we have never backdated stock options. - Compensation Recoupment Policy.
-Our policy authorizes the Board to make retroactive adjustments to any cash or equity-based incentive compensation paid to the Named Executive Officers and certain other executives where the payment was predicated upon the achievement of certain financial results that were subsequently revised in connection with a restatement of our financial statements. - Minimal Perquisites.
-We only provide tax and financial counseling services and personal excess liability coverage for certain key executives.
-Pursuant to the Company's security policy, the CEO is required to use Company aircraft for all air travel, whether personal or business, and is charged accordingly for personal travel.
-In the occasional event that one of the other Named Executive Officers use the Company aircraft for personal use, income is imputed for personal travel without tax gross-ups.

-- Executive Stock Ownership Guidelines.
-Our CEO must own Company stock having a value equal to at least seven times his or her annual salary and each of the other Named Executive Officers must own four times his or her annual salary.
-As of December 31, 2010, all of the Named Executive Officers held amounts of Company stock significantly in excess of their ownership targets. - Policy Prohibiting Trading in Derivatives of Company Stock.
+Our policy authorizes the Board to make retroactive adjustments to reduce any cash or equity-based incentive compensation paid to the Named Executive Officers and certain other executives where the payment was predicated upon the achievement of certain financial results that were subsequently revised in connection with a restatement of all or a portion of our financial statements. - Minimal Perquisites.
+We provide tax and financial counseling services and personal excess liability coverage only for certain key executives.
+Pursuant to the Company's security policy, the Chairman and CEO are required to use Company aircraft for all air travel, whether personal or business, and are charged accordingly for personal travel without tax gross-ups.
+In the occasional event that one of the other Named Executive Officers uses the Company aircraft for personal travel, income is imputed for personal travel without tax gross-ups. - Stringent Executive Stock Ownership Guidelines.
+Our CEO must own Company stock having a value equal to at least seven times his or her annual salary, and each of the other Named Executive Officers must own four times his or her annual salary.
+As of December 31, 2011, all of the Named Executive Officers held amounts of Company stock significantly in excess of their ownership targets. - Policy Prohibiting Hedging of Company Stock.
 We prohibit executive officers from buying, selling or writing puts, calls or options related to Company stock and from executing derivative arrangements linked to Company stock. - No Employment Agreements.
 We do not have employment agreements with any of our executives, including our Named Executive Officers. - Limited Post-Termination Benefits.
-Our change-in-control plan only provides a severance payment and accelerated vesting of equity awards if a covered executive is terminated following a change-in-control (i.e., "double trigger").
+Our change-in-control plan provides a severance payment and accelerated vesting of equity awards only if a covered executive is terminated following a change-in-control (i.e., "double trigger").
 The Company limited the benefits under this plan to 2.99 times salary plus bonus for any eligible executive after September 25, 2003.
 Additionally, there is no excise tax gross-up payment for executives that became eligible under the plan after November 17, 2010. - No Tax Gross-Up Payments.
 We do not provide tax gross-up payments with respect to any perquisites.